 Throughout history, many scholars have tried explaining the causes of war.
 Thucydides, an Athenian historian, argued that war is caused when a traditional great power feels threatened by the emergence of a new rival power, whilst Clausewitz, the foremost military theorist, asserted that war is caused by a states’ pursuit of national interests.
 But looking at this from a different perspective, can climate change explain how war is initiated?
 Experts say it can.

 At first sight, climate change seems unrelated to war or national security.
 However, security experts put increasing focus on the correlation between them.
 In 2014, the United States (US) Department of Defense issued a report, the Quadrennial Defense Review 2014, which acknowledges the impact of climate change on US national security, referring to climate change pressures as “threat multipliers” (p.8) that will intensify terrorist activity and other forms of violence.
-Furthermore, a 2014 report by the CNA Military Advisory Board announced a report announcing that extreme weather increases regional insecurities in Africa, Asia, and the Middle East; the authors suggested that climate change will be not just a multiplier, but a catalyst for instability and conflict.
+Furthermore, a 2014 report by the CNA Military Advisory Board announced that extreme weather increases regional insecurities in Africa, Asia, and the Middle East; the authors suggested that climate change will be not just a multiplier, but a catalyst for instability and conflict.
 The 2015 UK National Security Strategy and Strategic Defence and Security Review also identified global warming as a driver of political instability and conflict, even enhancing the likelihood of these occurring.

 One may wonder what the supporting arguments are for the alleged link between climate change and war, or how extreme weather leads to violence and instability.
 Colin P. Kelly, a climate scientist, explained how a severe drought in the Fertile Crescent region in the Middle East in the late 2000s contributed to the start of the Syrian Civil War.
 From 2006 to 2008, the Fertile Crescent, which encompasses Syria, Southern Turkey, Northern Iraq and Western Iran, faced an unprecedented level of drought as a result of increasing temperatures and decreasing precipitations.
 Kelly asserted that the drought led to the collapse of agriculture in rural Syria and mass migration from rural to urban areas; this urbanisation was followed by worsened unemployment, corruption, and inequality in Syrian cities such as Aleppo, Damascus, and Deir ez-Zour, fuelling civil unrest against the government.
 In short, according to Kelly, extreme weather conditions had social implications, such as increasing unemployment and poverty, ultimately leading to violent conflict.